bokesyo/photomgt/README.md

 # MWG Photo Manager

-Cross-platform photo manager with unified indexing (that means create indexing for once, you can browse your photos on any other platforms).
+Cross-platform photo manager with unified indexing (that means create indexing for once, you can browse your photos on any other platforms or other devices).
 The indexing uses relative path, don't worrry if you move photos to new devices!

+The project is based on python.
+Configure your virtual environments, then enjoy using it.

 ## Using Scenario